 The following resources are made available by a number of units through the combined expertise of instructors, University staff, and student staff.

 Accessibility Services (please see Student Accessibility Services and Library Accessibility Services below).

 The Academic Action Program is a semester-long program for undergraduate students who would like to enhance their academic potential.
 Students work with an academic coach to identify goals, create a realistic plan, and build skills.
 Applications are open in the fall and winter semesters, until the end of the fourth week of classes or until all places are filled.

-Academic Integrity Website provides information about the University’s academic code of ethics in addition to a tutorial that provides includes illustrations of how to avoid unintentional academic misconduct and plagiarism.
+Academic Integrity Website provides information about the University’s academic code of ethics.
+It also includes a tutorial that provides illustrations of how to avoid unintentional academic misconduct and plagiarism.

 Academic Support in Residence provides information about resources available to students living in University of Guelph residence environments.

 Learning Commons includes services related to research, studying and writing skills.